 New Year’s Resolution?

-Setting a new goal or a vision for the new year is relatively easy.
+Setting new year resolutions is relatively easy.
 This yearly ritual has all but becomes a fad – an albeit unproductive part of our urban culture.

 However, seeing through these resolutions up to the point of realisation is where the problem lies for almost everyone.